1LioNN/CaRnS/doc/sprint0/process.md

 3. **How did you define priority and/or points of user stories?
 How many rounds of voting (on average) did you need to come to a consensus for the point estimate?**

-Point estimation not yet completed in sprint 0
+Story point estimation was done using the fibbonaci scale.
+Once the voting was complete, team members discussed the outcome and come to a consensus.
+This was accomplished in two rounds of voting.

+Priority was voted on by team members on a scale of 1-5, with 1 being the highest priority.
+After the first round of voting, team members discussed the outcome and came to a consensus.

-4. **How frequently did you meet?**
+1. **How frequently did you meet?**

 Every 3 days and communicated daily on discord.